phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 ## Library

-The **[Library](../library/index.md)** is an indexed collection of papers and slides about topics that are important to [The&nbsp;Phoenix&nbsp;Chronobiology&nbsp;Projects](../index.md).
+The **[Library](https://phoenix-chronobiology.github.io/library/){: target="_blank" }** is an indexed collection of papers and slides about topics that are important to [The&nbsp;Phoenix&nbsp;Chronobiology&nbsp;Projects](../index.md).
 These include:

 * Publications and research materials written by members of the project.
 * Reference materials used by the project.

-The ***Library*** is modeled after [Academic Pages](https://github.com/academicpages/academicpages.github.io){: target="_blank" }, a GitHub Pages template for personal and professional portfolio-oriented websites.
-Each item in the library has a "library index card" that attributes the asset with:
+The ***Library*** is built as a subsite, separate from this main site.
+This was done primarily so that the [blog plug-in built into Material for MkDocs](https://squidfunk.github.io/mkdocs-material/plugins/blog/){: target="_blank" } could be applied to both the Library and the Blog components.
+The Blog plug-in uses Markdown front-matter to automatically create:

+1. *Archive* pages that each list a subset of assets for a time interval.
+1. *Category* pages that each list a subset of assets for each category.

+Every item in the library has an article, written in Markdown, that serves as library index card.
+The card includes:

 1. Its title.
 1. The authors.
 1. An abstract or excerpt of the work.
 1. The date of distribution or publication.
-1. The sub-collection, if any, in which the projects bundle the work.
 1. The categories to which the projects assign the work.
 1. A citation to the work.
 1. URLs to the digital files comprising the asset.
 The work may consist of some combination of papers, slides, spreadsheets, or graphics.